 Milkweed: A Conservation Practitioner’s Guide – A comprehensive guide to farming milkweed.
 Contains extensive information about propagation, pests, diseas control, and other considerations.

-Western Monarch Milkweed Mapper, milkweed directory – A citizen science effort tracking monarch breeding habitat across the west, the site has a comprehensive list of milkweeds found in western states.
+Western Monarch Milkweed Mapper, milkweed directory – A community science effort tracking monarch breeding habitat across the west, the site has a comprehensive list of milkweeds found in western states.

 Harvesting Milkweed Seed: a Pod and a Plan – Information about harvesting your own milkweed seed.